SCIENTIFIC LEAD AND DIRECTOR: Gabriela Ilie, PhD, Canada

 Radiation Oncologist, Head Provincial Radiation Oncology Services, Prince Edward Island, Canada PC-PEP Site PI/Lead

-Dr. Larry Pan is a radiation oncologist and head of Prince Edward Island’s provincial radiation oncology service.
+Dr. Larry Pan is a Radiation Oncologist and head of Prince Edward Island’s provincial radiation oncology service.
 He obtained his MD from the University of Toronto in 2004 and FRCPC in radiation oncology in 2009.
 With a strong interest in medical professionalism and health system innovation, Dr. Pan is motivated to support system transformational changes for sustainable high-quality health care.
 In addition to his role as a radiation oncologist, Dr. Pan currently serves as a director on the Canadian Medical Association board.
 He also served as president of the Medical Society of Prince Edward Island in 2017–18 and as chair of its board of directors in 2018–19.

 He recently earned a master’s certificate in physician leadership from York University’s Schulich School of Business and a certificate in legal aspects of health care administration from Dalhousie University.
 Dr. Pan is an assistant professor with the Department of Radiation Oncology, Dalhousie University, and is the recipient of the Canadian Cancer Society’s 2017 Excellence in Medicine and Health Award for Prince Edward Island.